traveller59/torch2trt/README.md

 5. for unsupported operators, write custom tensorrt plugin to handle this, then use net.add_plugin_v2 to add plugin in handler. you should also write custom torch jit operator for debugging. if you don't want to write jit operator, you can call torch2trt with several sub-module and connect them by tensorrt layers.

 ## Tips to write TensorRT-compatible modules

+* inputs and outputs of net.forward can't be dict.

+* tensorrt don't support type cast for now. all data should be float. avoid to use operations such as "to" and "type_as"

 * all operations MUST use a static batch size.